 - The card offers 10,000 bonus anniversary miles, which are worth a minimum of $100 in travel, but which I value at $170, thanks to the transfer possibilities

 In other words, personally I value those two perks at $470, though at a minimum you should value them at $400, which more than covers the annual fee.

-And that doesn’t even account for all the other awesome perks of the card, including a Priority Pass membership and access to Capital One Lounges for the primary cardmember and up to four authorized users.
+And that doesn’t even account for all the other awesome perks of the card, including a Priority Pass membership, access to Plaza Premium Lounges, and access to Capital One Lounges, for the primary cardmember and up to four authorized users.

 The Capital One Venture X has lots of great perks, and one of those is the 10,000 anniversary bonus miles offered by the card every year.
 You earn this starting on your first anniversary (and every subsequent anniversary).
 The miles can be redeemed for a minimum of one cent each toward a travel purchase, or alternatively, can be converted to points with Capital One’s airline and hotel partners.